 Taking the popular salad south of the border, this festive Mexican Cobb Salad includes a perfect balance of flavors and hearty textures in each bite.
-You won’t believe how easy this vegetarian-friendly version is to put together!
+You won’t believe how easy it is to put this vegetarian-friendly Cobb together!

 Toss Minute® Ready to Serve Cilantro Lime Rice together with a few simple mix-ins to create a satisfying vegetarian salad in a matter of minutes.